 Finally, the School would like to involve IPM in organizing a Career Day for its students of the Primary School, in classes 6-8.
 The idea would be to have numerous male and female professionals from a variety of backgrounds carrying out various jobs or income-generating activities to share their work experience with the students.

 The goals for the Career Day would be threefold:

-a. expand students’ perspective to new employment opportunities; also work to break down strong cultural stereotypes, such as the one that girls cannot be engineers;
+- To expand students’ perspective to new employment opportunities and to work to break down strong cultural stereotypes, such as that girls cannot be engineers

-b. provide an opportunity for members of the corporate, nonprofit, and government sector to take note of the School and want to establish internship programs with the vocational students, while also donating or lending technical assistance & training courses to the program’s teachers and students;
+- To provide an opportunity for members of the corporate, nonprofit, and government sector to take note of the School, aid in establishing internship programs with the vocational students, and lend assistance and training courses to the program’s teachers and students

-c. increase resource mobilization and funding for the Project.
+- To increase resource mobilization and funding for the Project